andytorrestb/learn-cuda/README.md

 NOTE: I have not gone through all these resources yet, this information is subject to change.
 Suggestions for alternative resources are welcome.

+### 1-Month Daily Challenge
+* [daily-cuda](https://github.com/rkinas/daily-cuda): 30 days of exercises to apply knowledge of GPU kernel development.

 ---

 ## Practice-Oriented Resources

-This section lists several websites that provide a platform for dail practice of GPU prgramming:
+This section lists several websites that provide a platform for daily practice of GPU programming:

 * [LeetGPU](https://leetgpu.com/): GPU-focused programming challenges.